Brazil Views Labor Violations At BYD Site As Human trafficking - UrduPoint

 - Allegations denied -

-Brazilian officials on Monday said it had found the labor violations at the site, which is being built to be BYD's largest electric car plant outside of Asia.
+On Monday, Brazilian officials said they had found labor violations at the site, which is being built to be BYD's largest electric car plant outside of Asia.

-Bahia's regional ministry for works (MPT) ordered construction be suspended at part of the site.
+Bahia's regional ministry for works (MPT) ordered construction to be suspended at part of the site.

-Inspections carried out since November found "degrading working conditions" at the site, including beds in workers' accommodation lacking mattresses, and one bathroom per 31 workers, an MPT statement said.
+Inspections carried out since November found "degrading working conditions," including beds in workers' accommodation lacking mattresses, and one bathroom per 31 workers, an MPT statement said.

-The workers, who spent long hours under Brazil's sun, had "visible signs of skin damage," the statement said.
+The workers, who spent long hours under the sun, had "visible signs of skin damage," the statement said.

 The MPT added that it suspected "forced labor," with workers' passports confiscated and their employer "retaining 60 percent of their salary."